MoSpec/mo-spec/README.md

 ---

-**Spec Extensions** would be any outside library or supporting file to be used by the specs.
+**Spec Support** would be any outside library or supporting file to be used by the specs.

 The use of **factories** are very common to mock input to the functions being tested.
 Allowing for these objects to be reused by several specs.